-The National Health Service (NHS) is subject to a range of duties, legislation and guidelines on how it operates.
+The National Health Service (NHS) is subject to duties, legislation and guidelines on how it operates.
 It was created out of the belief that healthcare should be available to all, regardless of wealth.
 It remains one of the most comprehensive, effective and efficient healthcare systems in the world.
 When it was launched by the then minister of health, Aneurin Bevan, on July 5 1948, it was based on three core principles:

 - that it meet the needs of everyone